mapbox/cpp/glossary.md

 ### implicit conversion

 When a type is automatically converted to another type.
-This is often a cause of bugs and surprise to developers that expect
+This is often [a cause of bugs](https://github.com/mapbox/mapbox-gl-native/pull/5754) and a surprise to developers.

-To prevent is behavior use the [explicit keyword](#explicit).
+To prevent this behavior use the [explicit keyword](#explicit).

 http://en.cppreference.com/w/cpp/language/implicit_conversion